 The boys are advised to fake it ‘til they make it, adapt to survive by pretending they’re the ‘real men’ they aren’t yet, as though acting straight could make one straight.
 Which seems singularly unhelpful advice considering these closeted kids must be past masters at such artifice, having been faking it their entire lives.
 There seems no reprieve in God’s eyes as to when they’ll be given leave to just relax and be themselves.
 In a reprise later, Gary will give similar actorly advice to Jared, imparting the phrase ‘fake it ‘til you make it’ with a whole new meaning by placing it in a different context.
 Advised to fake being straight just long enough to earn his release papers, then make up his own mind on the outside whether he wants to live openly or not, Jared had never even considered the possibility that choosing to accept his sexuality were an option.
 He comes to understand that everyone must choose their own path in life, as his family doctor (Cherry Jones) had subtly suggested earlier, and as had been suggested on his way to the camp at the outset, as Edgerton’s camera had lingered with intent on that life changing fork in the road.
 In the process, Jared attains something approaching self-acceptance by asserting his right to be himself, rather than living a lie, to appease others.

 Of course gay-themed movies like Boy Erased invariably give audiences the erroneous impression that everyone on screen may be sexually suspect, forcing us to scour the cast to try sorting out who may or may not be.
-We can’t help reading far more into every longing glance than is really there.
-Like when fellow camper Jon tells Jared to stop staring at him all the time, giving him the heebie-jeebies by fixing him with a wholly imagined, come-hither look.
+Like the paranoid counselors, we can’t help reading far more into every longing glance and innocent attention than is really there.
+Such as when fellow camper Jon tells Jared to stop staring at him all the time, giving him the heebie-jeebies by fixing him with a come-hither look that’s wholly imagined on his part.
 All the same, in this frame of mind every guy seems a potential come on, such as Henry (Joe Alwyn – his feline features may remind viewers of Brain Krause), that athletic blond who jogs with Jared around his Christian college campus, and who observes what “a good fit” the two are together.

 Likewise catching him ogling his slick, sweat-soaked body when they come to a stopping place, rather than being embarrassed, the prying camera takes on Jared’s own longing perspective, continuing to linger over supple flesh as the boys lay prone in bunk beds later.
 Engaging in what comes across as extended courtship, attending tent revivals to restoreth their souls while watching their bodies strengthen and develop during the course of their daily runs, a routine they adhere to religiously, when Jared instead ends up getting himself raped by this wolf in sheep’s clothing it seems something of a start, with Henry lustfully leaping down on him from the top bunk like a werewolf under a harvest moon.
 It’s an experience traumatic enough to scare anyone off sex, in effect performing pretty much the same function as the conversion clinic subsequently will.
 And to add insult to injury, a contrite Henry subsequently experiences an immediate need to confess his sins to the guy he’d just forced himself on.
-And like a Catholic priest delivering last rites, Jared feels compelled to hear him out and absolve him, despite his own personal turmoil, leaving Understandably left confused and all out of sorts, Jared’s left swimming against the tide as he moves down the hall in the opposite direction as everyone else.
+While Jared feels compelled to hear him out and absolve him, like a Catholic priest delivering last rites, despite the personal turmoil he’d just been out through.
+Understandably confused and all out of sorts following this encounter, Jared’s left swimming against the tide as he moves down the hall in the opposite direction as everyone else.
 Having been turned around, he’s a nervous wreck who keeps a sharp eye out lest he accidentally run back into the predator who expectantly waits for him to appear for running practice as if nothing had ever happened.
 So before he ever enters rehab Jared already appears to be just half a person, part of him, the person he thought he was, having been peremptorily erased.
 Which explains the director’s repeated use of imagery that divides his face through lighting or architecture, to express his inner conflicts.
 And it’s a sword that cuts both ways.
 The effort of Henry, for instance, to remain chaste and holy by repressing his sexual drive, simply results in it percolating dangerously just below conscious level, before unexpectedly erupting in instances of sexual violence.
 Forcing himself on Jared is not even the first time he’s succumbed to his urges, alluding to “something bad (that) happened between…” him and another kid he’d nodded greetings to at the revival.

 In this context, Henry’s conservative religion is placed in oppositional relation to Xavier’s liberal arts, via the former’s demonstrable desire to suppress, rather than nurture, sexual self-expression.
 It’s the same way that doctor Jared’s parents send him to see, hoping to have his testosterone levels checked, is placed as counterpoint to religious signs and wonders, holding as she does “science in one hand and God in the other.”
 Where religion tries to convince the boy there’s something wrong with him, science tells him just what he needs to hear.
 In a movingly played scene where his doctor is careful not to overstep her bounds or speak where it’s not her place, she reassures him that he’s a perfectly normal, very healthy teenage boy with everything in good working order, and that his choices should be his own.